--h Print help text to standard output and exit. library Generate a library instead of an executable.
-Appends . c/. h to the name indicated by the $-\circ$ option to determine output file names. -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit.
-Werror Treat warnings as errors.
+-h Print help text to standard output and exit.

+--library Generate a library instead of an executable.
+Appends .c/.h to the name indicated by the -o option to determine output file names.

+-o outfile Where to write the result.
+If the source program is named foo.fut, this defaults to foo.

+--safe Ignore unsafe in program and perform safety checks unconditionally.

+-v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.